K-stability of special Gushel-Mukai manifolds: The quintic Del Pezzo fivefolds

-where the first rows consist of divisors and subvarieties of $\tE_W$ and $\ttE_W$, the second rows consist of their restrictions to $E_l$ or $\tE_l$.
-Since $C$ is the complete intersection of two divisors in $|L_E+H_E|$, we denote by $\tB_E=L_E+H_E-E_C$.
+where the first rows consist of divisors and subvarieties of $\tE_W$ and $\ttE_W$, and the second rows consist of their restrictions to $E_l$ and $\tE_l$, respectively.
+Since $C$ is the complete intersection of two divisors in $|L_E+H_E|$, we set $\tB_E=L_E+H_E-E_C$.
 Hence